Skip to content

 PyPI

-The prefect-aws collection makes it easy to leverage the capabilities of AWS in your flows, featuring support for ECSTask, S3, Secrets Manager, Batch Job, and Client Waiter.
+prefect-aws makes it easy to leverage the capabilities of AWS in your workflows.

 Saving credentials to a block

-You will need an AWS account and credentials in order to use prefect-aws.
+You will need an AWS account and credentials to use prefect-aws.

 1. Refer to the AWS Configuration documentation on how to retrieve your access key ID and secret access key